 When many people consider BOTOX®, they often think of famous movie stars using it to seemingly defy the laws of nature by preventing the appearance of wrinkles on their faces, thereby slowing down the aging process by several years.
 While it is true that BOTOX® can be used for this purpose, that is far from the only thing it can be useful for.
 It has uses in medicine that venture outside the cosmetic realm, such as using BOTOX® to treat Temporomandibular Joint Dysfunction (TMD.
 Also commonly referred to as TMJ), or severe grinding or clenching, also called bruxism.

-TMD can be a very uncomfortable condition to suffer from and is a wide, catch all name that is used to describe several different type of jaw disorders.
+TMD can be a very uncomfortable condition to suffer from and is a wide, catch-all name that is used to describe several different types of jaw disorders.
 If left untreated, not only can the condition be uncomfortable, but it can also lead to changes in the shape of the face and the ability to chew as normal.
 That is why using BOTOX® for TMD treatment is a great place to start when a patient needs to mitigate the pain they are currently feeling.
 However, before beginning any type of medical treatment, it is important to understand how it works, so with that in mind, what is the science behind this methodology?